rogerfavelron/endangeredSpecies/README.md

 so I've stored text needs to be highlighted in this form : !textNeedsToBeHighlighted* .
 In the utils/TextColors.js, I've created spans , some took highlight class, some didn't.

+Note: This project is inspired from http://species-in-pieces.com/.
+Image and data rights doesn't belong to me.

 ## Installation